 Never have consumers been so interested in the source of their food, its impact on their health and the environment.
 This heightened awareness means food producers are being asked to increase their sustainability, transparency and traceability to meet evolving consumer & environmental demands.

 The generation of protein from beef cattle is an expensive process and has environmental consequences.
-Whilst there is a wide range of calculations concerning the cost of the production process, we wanted to solve one of the challenges to optimising the right kinds of livestock operations.
-Our research and technology reduce the impact of meat consumption on the environment.
+Whilst there is a wide range of calculations concerning the cost of the production process, we wanted to solve one of the challenges to optimising livestock operations.
+Our research and technology will reduce the impact of meat consumption on the environment.

 As promoted by the World Resources Institute in its recent report, one of the best ways to make agriculture sustainable in the near term is to improve the efficiency of our global animal protein market.

 EDL prevents inefficiency related loss of high-quality protein on site by immediately capturing residual lean meat from the fresh meaty bones using proprietary and established technology.
-This safe and fast process re-introduces some 10-12% of meat protein as ‘beef stock’ previously lost from the human food chain and reducing carbon footprint through better utilisation of protein.
-The associated bone and organic waste re-use further sequesters carbon cost by putting it back into soil via the organo-mineral fertiliser where it and the associated nutrients are brought back into the nutrient cycle.
+This safe and fast process re-introduces some 10-12% of meat protein as ‘beef stock’ previously lost from the human food chain and reduces the related carbon footprint through better utilisation of protein.
+The associated bone and organic waste re-use further sequesters carbon cost by putting it back into soil via our organo-mineral fertiliser where it and the associated nutrients are efficiently brought back into the nutrient cycle.